 Although hatchery populations displayed a lower allelic richness than wild-born ones, the difference was weak and not strongly supported statistically.
-This suggests that the genetic diversity of hatchery seed was not reduced much compared with the recipient wild population, contrary to what is often observed in hatchery production of bivalves (Taris et al., 2007; Lind et al., 2009; Lallias et al., 2010a).
-This might result from the care taken by the Tinduff hatchery in their crossing procedure (F Breton, personal communication): the great scallop being a simultaneous hermaphrodite, most individuals are commonly used both as male and female and batches of mixed spermatozoa from five to six individuals are used to individually fertilize ovocytes from each female.
-This likely maximizes parental contributions in he resulting progenies.
-However, F{ST} and G-test results indicated a high genetic differentiation between wild and hatchery populations, as previously reported in other mollusks such as, the European flat oyster (Lallias et al., 2010a) and abalone (Hara and Sekino, 2007).
-This differentiation reflects a strong alteration of allelic frequencies in the hatchery that is most likely due to genetic drift resulting from the limited size of the broodstock (commonly 30-60 individuals), combined with high variance in reproductive success (Boudry et al., 2002; Morvezen et al., 2013).
+This suggests the genetic diversity of hatchery seed was not reduced much compared to the recipient wild population, contrary to what is often observed in hatchery production of bivalves (Taris et al. 2007, Lind et al. 2009, Lallias et al. 2010a).
+This might result from the care taken by the Tinduff hatchery in their crossing procedure (F. Breton, pers. com.): the great scallop being a simultaneous hermaphrodite, most individuals are commonly used both as male and female and batches of mixed spermatozoa from five to six individuals are used to individually fertilize ovocytes from each female.
+This likely maximizes parental contributions in the resulting progenies.
+However, $F{\rm ST}$ and G-test results indicated a high genetic differentiation between wild and hatchery populations, as previously reported in other mollusks such as, the European flat oyster (Lallias et al. 2010a) and abalone (Hara & Sekino 2007).
+This differentiation reflects a strong alteration of allelic frequencies in the hatchery that is most likely due to genetic drift resulting from the limited size of the broodstock (commonly 30 to 60 individuals), combined with high variance in reproductive success (Boudry et al., 2002, Morvezen et al., 2013).

 Even if limited, the reduction in allelic diversity and alteration of allelic frequencies could potentially accumulate over generations, gradually eroding the genetic variability of the great scallop population in the Bay of Brest.
-However, no trend was observed over time in sampled wild populations (that is, stability in allelic richness, no significant FST or G-Test among wild samples), as would be expected if significant genetic erosion was occurring.
-This result must be interpreted cautiously and the study should be extended over a longer period of time to be able to detect a significant temporal trend.
-Moreover, analyzing years pre-dating the first seeding (that is, before 1980s) or corresponding to the first seeding events (early 1980s) would be ideal but is unfortunately precluded by the absence (to our knowledge) of historical samples.
-According to previous results (Morvezen et al., 2016), the level of genetic diversity in the wild population of the Bay of Brest is very similar to those in neighboring wild scallop populations, supporting the temporal stability found in the present study among wild populations.
+However, no trend was observed over time in sampled wild populations (i.e. stability in allelic richness, no significant $F{ST}$ or G-Test among wild samples), as would be expected if significant genetic erosion was occurring.
+This result must be interpreted cautiously and the study should be extended over a longer period of time in order to be able to detect a significant temporal trend.
+Moreover, analyzing years pre-dating the first seeding (i.e. before 1980's), or corresponding to the first seeding events (early 1980's) would be ideal but is unfortunately precluded by the absence (to our knowledge) of historical samples.
+According to previous results (Morvezen et al. 2015), the level of genetic diversity in the wild population of the

+Bay of Brest is very similar to those in neighboring wild scallop populations, supporting the temporal stability found in the present study among wild populations.